arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 ## Overview

-The Arduino Portenta X8's Processor **NXP® i.MX 8M Mini Processor** Includes 3D rendering, this will allow us to display 3D content on a screen or video output the device is using OpenGL to process the 3D related calculations.

-We will render web content from the internet that uses WebGL and display it on a screen, using an USB Hub.

-In this tutorial we will go through the steps of how to setup, install and modify the video output.
+The Arduino Portenta X8's processor **NXP® i.MX 8M Mini Processor** can be used for 3D rendering, this will allow us to display 3D content on a screen or video output, the device is using OpenGL to process the 3D related calculations.
+In this tutorial we will render web content from the internet using WebGL and display it on a screen, using an USB Hub.
+We will go through the steps of how to setup, install and modify the video output.

 ## Goals